 The Lansing School District is proud to offer a free, state funded preschool opportunity for 4-year-old students living in the district.
 This five half-day classroom is developmentally appropriate for 4-year-old learning with an emphasis on kindergarten readiness.
 Students will be exposed to a learning environment where cognitive, social, emotional, physical, and language development are emphasized.

-Applications are considered in the order received starting June 24, 2019 until all seats are filled.
+Applications are considered in the order received starting now until all seats are filled.
+Due date for first consideration is March 12, 2020.
 Students must meet the criteria outlined below.

 |Is my child eligible for FREE Pre-K?|

 - Be four-years-old on or before August 31 of the year in which they attend preschool.

 - Live within the boundaries of the Lansing School District.

 Students must meet at least one of the following requirements:

 - Family qualifies for the free lunch program.

 - Family qualifies for reduced lunch support (Note: limited seats available).